Does your child wet the bed?

 What is Bedwetting?

-Bedwetting, also commonly known as ‘Nocturnal Enuresis,’ is the involuntary release of urine while a person is sleeping.
+Bedwetting, also commonly known as ‘nocturnal enuresis’, is the involuntary release of urine while a person is sleeping.
 Bedwetting is regarded as a problem for children when they continue wetting the bed more than two times per week for 2-3 months in a row, even after the child has reached the age of 7.
-It is time to get expert advice about bedwetting to prevent the occurrence of the condition.
+At this stage, seeking advice from a specialist for bedwetting becomes necessary.
+Speak to our child urology specialist for more details.

 What are the Causes of Bedwetting In Children?